razorback21/trasktrackerback/DESIGN.md

 5. Optimize queries in Laravel, for example by eager loading relationships to avoid N+1 issues.
    Use Laravel middleware for rate limiting at the application level.

+6. If I were to update this app in the future maybe adding feature notifications, uploading of images and processing it.
+I will leverage Laarvel builtin queued jobs feature to process task on the background.

 #### 2. How would you implement background jobs (e.g., reminders)?